What Is General Liability Insurance in Maryland?

 Bind general liability coverage and request a Certificate of Insurance (COI)

-Once coverage is bound, request your COI without delay and go through every field closely including the certificate holder name, policy limits, job location, and any endorsements your contracts require.
-Confirm that additional insured status and all required endorsements are issued directly on the policy and not merely noted on the certificate, as Maryland licensing boards, the Department of General Services, and commercial clients will look to the policy itself rather than the certificate alone when verifying your coverage.
+After coverage is bound, request your COI right away and review every field closely, including the certificate holder name, policy limits, job location and any endorsements required by your contracts.
+Confirm that additional insured status and all required endorsements are added directly to the policy, not only listed on the certificate.

 General Liability Insurance in Maryland: Next Steps

 Maryland is one of the few states where general liability insurance crosses into legal requirement territory for certain trades.
-Any contractor performing home improvement work, including general contractors, painters, landscapers, and carpenters, must carry general liability coverage to obtain a license through the Maryland Home Improvement Commission.
+Any contractor performing home improvement work, including general contractors, painters, landscapers and carpenters, must carry general liability coverage to get a license through the Maryland Home Improvement Commission.